hyperpixel34/aerothemeplasma/INSTALL.md

     - Under KWin Scripts:
          - Enable 'MinimizeAll'

-When editing Plasma's bottom panel, make sure its width is set to 40 pixels.
+When editing Plasma's bottom panel, make sure its width is set to 40 pixels (30 if using a small panel).

 ### KDE Plasma Theme <a name="plasma-theme"></a>